Posted on August 13, 2012 by Henry Tarkington

 “I was brought to First Step Services, my attorney and the Orange County Courts for a DWI.
 I was driving under the influence and blew a .17, which is well over the legal level.
 When I came into First Step I did believe that 20 hrs. was over doing it because I am not a heavy drinker and I do take the blame for my mistake.
 Attending has changed my thought process.
 It changed my attitude about drinking and the behavior that come with it.
 I soon came to believe that maybe 20 hrs. was enough.
 I would normally take a drink at least once a weekend but being that I was advised to abstain for one charges for 30 days that weekend drinking came to a halt.
 I feel better about myself and body feel cleaned, so now that weekend drink will slow down.
 Also this program help me set obtainable goals.
 That a great thing I am normally a procrastinator now I am more pro-active than re-active.”
 Anonymous

-Level Three: Intermediate Level -Longer Term Treatment Program – NOW AT A LOWER PRICE!
+Level Three: Intermediate Level -Longer Term Treatment Program

 As the result of your substance abuse assessment, you could be referred to an Intermediate-term Substance Abuse Treatment Program.
 You would be placed in this program in accordance with guidelines issued by the N.C.
 Department of Human Resources, which regulates DWI assessments and treatment.
 Level III consists of a Program Orientation and 14 3 -hour sessions or 20 2-hour sessions and an individual closing session, spread out over at least 60 days.
 Groups meet Monday, Tuesday, Wednesday and Thursday evenings from 6:30 – 9:30 or 6:00 – 9:00 PM at our various facilities.
 A Saturday morning session meets in Raleigh from 9:00 AM until 12:00 PM.